The gallbladder, shown in red, lies beneath the liver within the torso.

-The gallbladder is a small, pear-shaped organ located under the liver on the right side of the abdomen.
-It is used to store bile, a yellowish-brown fluid produced by the liver and used to break up and digest fatty foods in the small intestine.
+The gallbladder is an organ that is part of the human biliary system, which is involved with the production, storage and transportation of bile.
+Bile is a yellowish-brown fluid produced by the liver and used to break up and digest fatty foods in the small intestine.

-Some problems associated with the gallbladder are gallstones, gallbladder attack, and gallbladder disease.
-Gallbladder pain is usually caused by biliary colic, gallstones, pancreatitis and cholangitis.
+The gallbladder is not absolutely necessary for human survival, as bile can reach the small intestine in other ways, according to Britain’s National Health Service.
+Some problems associated with the gallbladder are gallstones, gallbladder attack and gallbladder disease.
+Gallbladder pain is usually caused by biliary colic, gallstones, cholecystitis, pancreatitis and cholangitis, according to MedicineNet.

-Gallstones can block the gallbladder ducts so that bile cannot reach the small intestine as effectively.
-This may prevent the gallbladder from doing its job and can lead to other gallbladder diseases.
-It can also lead to gallstone pancreatitis (when the pancreas becomes inflamed because a gallstone is blocking its duct).
+“Gallstones can be painful, and cause obstruction,” Knowlton said.
+“Depending on where the obstruction is, [it] causes a variety of problems: gallbladder obstruction (cholecystitis), biliary tree obstruction (jaundice) and pancreatic duct obstruction (pancreatitis).”
+Gallstones can block the gallbladder ducts so that bile cannot reach the small intestine as effectively, which may prevent the gallbladder from doing its job and can lead to other gallbladder diseases.

-Factors that contribute to the risk of gallstones include obesity, high-fat or high-cholesterol diets, diabetes and taking medicines with estrogen.
+According to the Mayo Clinic, factors that contribute to the risk of gallstones include obesity, high-fat or high-cholesterol diets, diabetes and taking medicines with estrogen.
 Women, people over 60, Native Americans and Mexican-Americans are also at a higher level of risk.

 Gallbladder surgery and removal

-When dealing with gallstones, doctors often recommend removing the gallbladder through surgery.
+According to the Mayo Clinic, when dealing with gallstones, doctors often recommend removing the gallbladder through surgery.
 If the problem does not involve gallstones, antibiotics are often the first treatment.
 But if the problem persists, the gallbladder will often be surgically removed.

 Both forms of surgery are done under general anesthesia.